-We served our signature stuffed mushrooms, filled with locally sourced Italian sausage, Caesar salad followed by homemade thin crust Margherita pizza, then our semi-freddo dessert and of course, Barbera!
+We shared our signature stuffed mushrooms, filled with locally sourced Italian sausage, Caesar salad followed by homemade thin crust Margherita pizza, next our house-made semi-freddo dessert and of course, delicious Barbera!

 It was a wonderful time celebrating the longstanding relationship between the sister cities, and an opportunity to build new friendships.
 There were many topics of discussion including a spirited conversation as we compared notes about about our farming practices in Medford and those employed in Alba.

 We look forward to hosting our family from Alba again in the future!